 What I loved most about Palermo is its mix of both Italian and North African heritage; there really is a diverse mix.

 While in the city, don’t forget to check out the very eery Capuchin Catacombs where hundreds of preserved mummies are housed.
 It’s very surreal and a little macabre but totally unique.

 If you’re looking for some great views of Sicily, head up to Mount Pellegrino where there are a range of caves and historic buildings to explore.

 19.)
 Mount Etna

 Now, whilst you can’t drive in Venice, the city is very easily explored by foot.
-Yes, you will get lost and no doubt have no clue where you’re heading but that’s all part of the fun of exploring here.
+Yes, you will get lost and no doubt has no clue where you’re heading but that’s all part of the fun of exploring here.

-A picturesue town that looks like it’s from the movies!
-Alberobello is characterised by its beautiful architecture and quaint charm dating back beyond the age of enlightenment to 16th century Italy.
+You see, Alberobello is characterised by its beautiful architecture and quaint charm dating back beyond the age of enlightenment to 16th century Italy.